Isochrones and Transport Accessibility

 Parameters:

-• weight_value (float) – Maximum travel time (minutes) or distance (meters) threshold.
+• weight_value_cutoff (float) – Maximum travel time (minutes) or distance (meters) defining the isochrone extent.

 • weight_type (Literal['time_min', 'length_meter']) –